 Beginning of Summer History

-The Observance of Beginning of Summer, also known as the Summer Solstice, marks the longest day of the year and the start of the summer season in the UK.
+The Beginning of Summer marks the longest day of the year and the start of the summer season in the UK.
 This annual occurrence has deep cultural and historical connections, attracting the attention and enthusiasm of the public each year.
 With daylight hours peaking, many people revel in the warmer weather and extended daylight, partaking in various outdoor activities and appreciating nature in full bloom.

 The roots of the Summer Solstice stem from ancient times, as many civilisations acknowledged and celebrated this astronomical event throughout history.
-In the United Kingdom, the Solstice is strongly connected with the Neolithic monument of Stonehenge, a prehistoric UNESCO World Heritage site, which aligns with the sun's position during the Solstice, capturing the majestic rising sun within its stones.
+In the United Kingdom, the Solstice is strongly connected with the Neolithic monument of Stonehenge which aligns with the sun's position during the Solstice.
 The precise alignment, believed to be intentional, points towards the significance of this period for the ancient communities that once inhabited the region.

 Today, the United Kingdom marks the Summer Solstice through numerous events, including festivals, educational activities, and outdoor celebrations.
 Some traditions, such as the annual gathering at Stonehenge, remain popular as thousands of people, including druids, pagans, and other enthusiasts, flock to witness the sunrise over the ancient stones.
-With the United Kingdom experiencing the longest day of the year around the 20th or 21st of June, the Summer Solstice serves as an exciting and meaningful reminder of this nation's rich cultural heritage and provides an opportunity to embrace the warmth and light of the summer season.
+The United Kingdom experiences the longest day of the year around the 20th or 21st of June.

 Beginning of Summer References and Related Sitesstudy-uk.britishcouncil.org: British Council Weather in the UK